 Boiling Water Bath Canner

-A boiling water bath canner is simply a big pot with a removable rack to hold the jars, and a fitted lid.
+A boiling water bath canner is simply a big pot with a removable rack to hold the jars and a fitted lid.
 It must be big enough to cover the jars with 1 to 2 inches of boiling water.

-If you have an electric stove, be sure that the canner has a flat bottom, and that the canner is no more than 4 inches wider in diameter than the element or burner that you will be using.
-When the canner is centered on the element, the canner should not extend more than 2 inches on any side.
+If you have an electric stove, be sure that the canner has a flat bottom, and that the canner is no more than 4 inches wider in diameter than the heating element or burner that you will be using.
+When the canner is centered on the burner, the canner should not extend more than 2 inches on any side.
 This is important so that all the jars will be processed uniformly.

 Pressure Canner—Not Pressure Cooker

-Use a pressure canner not a pressure cooker.
+Use a pressure canner, not a pressure cooker.
 A pressure canner must be able to hold at least 4 quart-size jars.
 Most 16-quart or larger canners are big enough.
 All pressure canners have a removable rack, an automatic vent/cover lock, a vent port (steam vent), and a safety fuse.
 Only use canners that show the Underwriters Laboratories approval of safety symbol (UL).

 A pressure cooker or pressure saucepan is smaller and is not intended for processing foods in jars.
 A pressure cooker will heat up and cool down faster than a pressure canner, and the canned foods may not be processed long enough to destroy the microorganisms.
 Differences in the sizes of the pressure cookers and in the thickness of the food being processed make it impossible to adjust the times safely.